-If Disney Princesses Had To Go To School (And Find A Job)
+If Disney Princesses Went To School (And Had To Find A Job)

 Frankly, it’s a tough world out there for the young, ordinary folk of today.